chiffa/BioFlow/dev_log.rst

         - connect the nodes with the links according to a weighting scheme
         - normalize the weights for the laplacian

+ - DONE: STAGE 2/3:
+    - DONE: parse the entire physical entity graph
+    - DONE: convert the graph into a laplacian and an adjacency matrix
+    - DONE: check for the giant component
+    - DONE: write the giant component
+    - DONE: re-parse the giant component only
+    - DONE: re-convert the graph into a laplacian

+ - TODO: deal with the parse_type inconsistencies:
+    - TODO: (physical_entity)-refines-(annotation)
+    - TODO: (annotation)-refines-(annotation)
+    - TODO: (annotation)-annotates-(annotation)
+    - TODO: is_next_in_pathway still has custom_from and custom_to

+ - TODO: ax the deprecated code and class variables in InteractomeInterface

+ - TODO: ax the deprecated variables in the internal_configs

+ - TODO: rename the 'meta_objects' to 'Reactome_base_object' in reactome_inserter.py

- - TODO: [REFACTOR] inline the neo4j classes deletion(the same way as )
+ - DONE: [REFACTOR] inline the neo4j classes deletion(the same way as self_diag)

  - DONE: [REFACTOR] On writing into the neo4j DB we need to separate the node types and edges:
     - node: physical entity nodes